RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 The ease of creating or editing controllers is also considered.

+# Ease of Use

+These categories are difficult to create objective ratings for.
+I've attempted to come up with categories that can be evaluated by simple counting of some form.

+All of these categories will naturally favour products with fewer features, since it is much easier to design an easy-to-use product with a fantastic out of the box experience if it has limited functionality.

+**THESE ARE NOT RATINGS OF FUNCTIONALITY**, but instead ratings of the effort necessary to access the functionality existing in the product.
+Assume that the product has the functionality that you need, how difficult _might_ it be to access it?

+I urge the reader to mentally weigh these ratings against the rated functionality in other categories.

+## UI Consistency

+Assume an abstract concept such as "Move a thing", how consistent is the software for that abstract concept.

+A concrete example would be if the DAW always uses the same modifier key for "fine tune" in various contexts.

+Major things considered in this section:
+* Scrolling
+* Zooming
+* Move thing
+* Fine Tune thing
+* Hotkey Associations - correlation between hotkey and a functionally related word/concept in english
+* Hotkey Consistency - e.g. given the hotkey `k`, is K overloaded for multiple meanings in the same context or across contexts.
+* GUI Consistency

+DAWs with less functionality may score higher in this category.
+Designing an application with a lot of functionality may result in overlapping interfaces, while having fewer features will allow for more consistency with less developer effort.

+## Immediacy

+How easy is it to do the following extremely common tasks assuming one hand on the mouse, and one hand on the keyboard:

+* Add a MIDI Note
+* Add a Clip (if applicable)
+* Add a track
+* Delete a thing
+* Routing a track to some destination

+I believe these are the 5 most common tasks in a DAW.
+The summed effort of these tasks over time likely outweighs the time gained by any number of features on this list.

+The ratings will be weighted to distribute towards the extremes.

+## OOTB Audio

+Given a generic workflow consisting of the following simple processes, how much configuration is the user likely to encounter:

+* Record audio.
+* Import audio.
+* Editing the resulting audio.
+    * Length Edits
+    * Stretching
+    * Fades/Crossfades
+    * Multi-Item/Track Editing
+* Loop record takes, and comp the takes.
+* Export audio to a variety of formats.

+Almost every application can accomplish these tasks with _zero_ configuration.
+This rating is my judgement (based on talking to tens of thousands of DAW users, and my own experience) and how much configuration the user is _likely_ to encounter.

+As this category assumes that the DAW is _capable_ of doing what you want, if a DAW has minimal configuration then it will default to scoring highly.

+High scores indicate a "good" experience with the assumption that the product is capable of your workflow.
+More functional DAWs will be predisposed to scoring lower as they are capable of more, often after added configuration.

+## OOTB MIDI

+Given a generic workflow consisting of the following simple processes, how much configuration is the user likely to encounter:

+* Record MIDI.
+* Import MIDI.
+* Editing the resulting MIDI.
+    * Clip Edits.
+    * Note Pitch Edits.
+    * Note Length Edits.
+    * Algorithmic note data adjustments (e.g. Humanize).
+    * Multi-Item/Track Editing.
+* Setup a Virtual Instrument and route MIDI to it.

+Many application can accomplish these tasks with _zero_ configuration.
+This rating is my judgement (based on talking to tens of thousands of DAW users, and my own experience) and how much configuration the user is _likely_ to encounter.

+As this category assumes that the DAW is _capable_ of doing what you want, if a DAW has minimal configuration then it will default to scoring highly.

+High scores indicate a "good" experience with the assumption that the product is capable of your workflow.
+More functional DAWs will be predisposed to scoring lower as they are capable of more, often after added configuration.

+## OOTB GUI

+The likelihood of the user _needing to_ re-organize the GUI.

+Rephrased - how many functions are hidden behind GUI elements that need to be moved/enabled. _Includes menus_.

+DAWs with simple GUIs will likely score higher in this category.

+## OOTB General

+This considers the number of _steps_ necessary to go from a fresh install to the following tasks:

+* Record an audio track (with accurate timing!)
+* Record MIDI
+* Load a Video if possible
+* Add automation for volume
+* Add automation for a plugin effect
+* Create an send/return routing (multiple audio tracks routed in parallel to a potential variety of busses)
+* Create a sub-group (multiple audio tracks routed serially to a single bus)

+In some instances one of these singular steps is _annoying_.
+That will not be counted in the rating.

+## OOTB Hardware

+How much setup is required for audio devices and integrating an external controller.

+If the software _requires_ you to setup I/O manually, it will not achieve a rating >2.

 # Sample and File Browsing

 ## Sample and File Browsing